Two Patriots Stars Land Notable Labels In ESPN’s NFL Free Agency Guide

 Here’s what Graziano wrote about Flowers, a fourth-round pick of the Patriots in 2015 who developed into an extremely valuable contributor on New England’s defense:

 The beneficiary of all those teams franchising all those edge rushers.
 Flowers is the cream of the remaining crop and could clear $17 million a year on his next deal.
-The Patriots’ former defensive coordinator is coaching the pass-rush-starved Lions — just sayin’.
+The Patriots’ former defensive coordinator (Matt Patricia) is coaching the pass-rush-starved Lions — just sayin’.

 It’s possible Brown and/or Flowers don’t just get overpaid relative to their peers, real value, etc. this offseason.
 Seifert listed both players among those “most likely to break the bank” in the same free agency preview piece.